Scudder family of missionaries in India: Fourth generation

 Marilyn was sponsored by Christian Blind Mission.
 The eye team went on medical safaris by vehicle and small plane to 30 mission and government hospitals throughout Tanzania.
 Scudder retired from surgery in 2001, and went to live and work with the Capuchin Sisters of Maua on the western slopes of Mount Kilimanjaro near the village of Sanya Juu.
 She continued training nurses and conducting eye clinics there.
 She received an Outstanding Humanitarian Service Award from the American Academy of Ophthalmology on October 22, 2004, and the George Tani Humanitarian Service Award from the Minnesota Academy of Ophthalmology on December 10, 2004.
 Hope College presented Marilyn with a Distinguished Alumni Award on May 7, 1988, and profiled her in a story in the August 1985 issue of News from Hope College which had previously appeared in the Kodaikanal International School's alumni publication.
 Scudder was diagnosed with primary amyloidosis in 2002, and died on May 16, 2005, in Dar es Salaam.

+The Marilyn Scudder Scholarship was set up in her memory.

-In 1920, Galen Fisher Scudder (a graduate of Princeton University and Cornell Medical School) arrived in India.
+Galen Fisher Scudder was the son of Lewis R. Scudder.
+He graduated from Princeton University and Cornell Medical School) and arrived in India in 1920.
 He was appointed medical superintendent of the Ranipet hospital, with the responsibility of building the Scudder Memorial Hospital on $25,000.
 Galen went on a furlough from 1933 to 1934 and was replaced by John Scudder, the great-grandson of John Scudder Sr. From 1940 to 1945, Galen performed war service.
 He went to Rangoon and, after its fall, was the district medical officer in Coimbatore.
 Galen donated part of his government salary to the Ranipet hospital, where he returned in 1947 with surgical equipment and a large sterilizer.
 He added an X-ray machine, which was a gift of his Princeton University classmates and the Doris Duke Foundation, by 1953.
 A wing was added to the hospital for the X-ray machine, laboratory and blood bank, and four private male wards were built.
 Galen retired on June 1, 1954, after 35 years of service.
 With his departure, a century of his family's association with the Arcot Mission ended.

+Fifth generation

-Lewis R. Scudder III was a missionary in Lebanon, Kuwait, Bahrain, Turkey, and Cyprus.
+John Scudder Senior’s great-great-grandson, Lewis R. Scudder III was a missionary in Lebanon, Kuwait, Turkey, and Cyprus.
+He also worked in Bahrain.

+He retired in 2008 and died in 2017; the Reformed Church of America recognises him as the last missionary from his family.

+His retirement completed almost 200 years of service by the Scudder family.